 configured via the

-osd-devices option and attempt to assign to it all the
+osd-devices option and attempt to assign to it all of the

 ones it finds.
 The cluster’s initial pool of available storage is the “sum” of